saebyn/django-flag/README.md

 When something forbidden is done (bad security hash, object the user can't flag...), a `FlagBadRequest` (based on `HttpResponseBadRequest`) is returned.
 While in debug mode, this `FlagBadRequest` doesn't return a HTTP error (400), but render a template with more information.

-### Tests

-*django-flag* is fully tester.
-Just run `manage.py test flag` in your project.
-If `django-nose` is installed, it is used to run tests.
-You can see a coverage of 98%.
-Admin and some weird `next` parameters are not tested.

-*django-flag* also provide a test project, where you can flag users (no other model included).